bunnyhopkinton/DosBoxMenu/README.md

 ## Installation
 1. Copy menu.bat to your DOSBox or DOSBox-X C directory.
 2. Add "menu.bat" to the end of your autoexec.bat file.
+3. Edit menu.bat according to your installed games and directory structure.